Abdulelah-O/GCP-BootCamp/README.md

 # GCP-BootCamp
-This repo for GCP bootcamp labs
+This repositore for GCP bootcamp labs